CumulusNetworks/docs/content/cumulus-vx/VirtualBox-and-GNS3.md

 ---
-title: GNS3 and VirtualBox
+title: VirtualBox and GNS3
 author: Cumulus Networks
-weight: 25
+weight: 30
 ---

 This section describes how to install and set up Cumulus VX within GNS3 and VirtualBox to create the two leaf and one spine topology shown below.